pix8/pogo-app/README.md

 # Pogo App Stack

+WIP

 Boilerplate tooling for the development and maintenance of web sites and web apps alike.
 Data-driven single-page apps or conventional multi-page apps.
 It's really not fussy.
-Stack based on gulp + webpack(although neither are deeply coupled in this implementation), embellished with React and Vue, SASS and Pug for a (hopefully) less unopinionated, untethered, 'freestyle' development workflow.
+Stack based on gulp + webpack(although neither are deeply coupled in this implementation), embellished with React and Vue, SASS and Pug for a (hopefully)unopinionated, untethered and 'freestyle' development workflow.

 ## Background
 I built this stack for the robustness of my needs and as a middle finger to modern trends to dumb things down to the extent they become inflexible to use and people dare not question the status quo blissful in their ignorance - want react? run `create-react-app`, want vue? run `vue-cli`, want angular run `angular-cli`.
 Don't get me wrong.
 These are all brilliant, simple, easy and convenient boilerplates.
 I'm all for KISS and any goodness that can save me time but nevertheless the one-size fits all scenario simply isn't real-world and alas nor is it scalable(incidentally I did have Angular serviced in this stack at one point but removed it to negate the overhead of Typescript support - jury is still out on it's inclusion).
 Now you can argue that this is all stupid, needless and pointless.
 I'd agree.
-You would never ever want a cocktail of redundant libraries seeding a project however please bear with, there is method to my madness.
-You see I'm a Front-end developer, probably much like yourself, this means I am a proverbial Jack-of-all-trades.
+You would never ever want a cocktail of redundant libraries seeding a project however please bear with me, there is method to my madness.
+You see I'm a front-end developer, probably much like yourself, this means I am a proverbial Jack-of-all-trades.
 Worse still.
 I am a freelancer.
 This means I have to be flexible to my clients needs and align to the established technologies of their internal teams.
 Often I have to do this seamlessly whilst hitting the ground running with zero allowance for familiarisation or laying the ground work for new features.
 Also very often than not I encounter varying standards of practise.
 I use this tooling to level the playing field.
-It is my developer's Swiss Army Knife ;) ...Besides this rig also encourages playful experimentation and learning by not nailing you to a particular framework, library or mantra.
-Enjoy!
+It is my developer's Swiss Army Knife ;) ...Besides this rig also encourages a bit of playful experimentation and learning by not nailing you to a particular mode, framework, library or mantra.
+Enjoy and most of have fun!

 ## Getting Started